15+ Space Age Inventions and Technologies We Use Everyday

-Many other companies are using the same technology to deliver a wide swathe of over-the-internet control and management of devices.
-Devices like smart thermostats, smart light bulbs, smart locks, and more have all benefited from NASA's space-age EWB technology.
+Many other companies use the same technology to deliver a wide swathe of over-the-internet control and management of devices.
+Devices like smart thermostats, smart light bulbs, and smart locks have benefited from NASA's space-age EWB technology.

 16. The computer mouse was also a product of the space-age

-The device started out as "one small and relatively simple component" of a broader goal, according to Bob Taylor, who provided NASA funding for research that led to the device in the early 1960s.
-Taylor and Doug Englebart (who worked on mouse tech at Stanford Research Institute) wanted to find a way to make computers more interactive and intuitive to use.
+The device started as "one small and relatively simple component" of a broader goal, according to Bob Taylor, who provided NASA funding for research that led to the device in the early 1960s.
+Taylor and Doug Englebart (who worked on mouse tech at Stanford Research Institute) wanted to find a way to make computers more interactive and intuitive.

 17. Another space-age spin-off was the insulin pump

-Another space-age spin-off is the insulin pump.
-Technically called a Programmable Implantable Medication System (PIMS), it was invented by Robert E. Fischell of the Johns Hopkins University Applied Physics Laboratory.
+Another space-age spin-off is the insulin pump, technically called a Programmable Implantable Medication System (PIMS), which was invented by Robert E. Fischell of the Johns Hopkins University Applied Physics Laboratory.

-This device, when implanted into a human patient, can deliver precise, preprogrammed amounts of insulin over an extended period of time.
+When implanted into a human patient, this device can deliver precise, preprogrammed amounts of insulin over an extended period.
 They are, in effect, computerized replacements for the human pancreas.

-Fischer was, at the time, a staff physicist and chief of technology at APL's Space Department, which was funded by the Goddard Space Flight Center.
-Since its creation, the insulin pump has helped save the lives of many diabetics around the world.
+Fischer was, at the time, a staff physicist and chief of technology at APL's Space Department, which the Goddard Space Flight Center funded.
+Since its creation, the insulin pump has helped save the lives of many diabetics worldwide.

 18. Laser eye surgery was also a spin-off from the space-age

 Yet another space-age spin-off technology was laser eye surgery.
-LASIK, which is the most widely performed laser vision corrective surgery, helps reshape a patient's cornea using an excimer laser.
+LASIK, the most widely performed laser vision corrective surgery, helps reshape a patient's cornea using an excimer laser.

-Most LASIK systems make use of laser radar (LADAR) eye-tracking to achieve the necessary precision.
+Most LASIK systems use laser radar (LADAR) eye-tracking to achieve precision.
 As the human eye naturally makes hundreds of tiny involuntary movements (called saccadic movements) every minute, this kind of capability is essential to ensure the surgery is successful.

 19. Air purifiers were originally developed for NASA

 The humble air purifier is yet another piece of space-age spin-off tech.
-The technology was originally developed by NASA in order to help astronauts grow plants in space, and potentially on other worlds.
+NASA originally developed the technology to help astronauts grow plants in space and potentially on other worlds.

-Back in the 1990s, NASA was looking for a way to remove ethylene from the air, in order to prevent plants from aging and fruit from ripening too soon.
-This led to the development of an ethylene scrubber that uses titanium oxide and UV light to chemically convert ethylene into trace amounts of water and carbon dioxide.
+In the 1990s, NASA sought to remove ethylene from the air to prevent plants from aging and fruit from ripening too soon.
+This led to development of an ethylene scrubber that uses titanium oxide and UV light to convert ethylene chemically into trace amounts of water and carbon dioxide.

 20. Advancements in space-age tech led to the development of athletic shoes

-Another product that had its start in the space-age is the athletic shoe.
-A process called "blow rubber molding" was first developed during the Apollo program, and would ultimately lead to the development of the modern sneaker.
+Another product that had its start in the space age is the athletic shoe.
+A process called "blow rubber molding" was first developed during the Apollo program, ultimately leading to the development of the modern sneaker.